sarusso/MetaBox/README.md

 ## Reuirements

-For building MetaBox, you need Docker, Git, Python and Bash, plus Internet connectivity.
+To build MetaBox, you need Docker, Git, Python and Bash, plus Internet connectivity.

-For accessing the services, the requirements change from service to service.
+To access its services, the requirements change from service to service.
 In general, a modern (post 2014) OS and Web browser should work.
-(Note: Safari with Web remote Desktop over https does not work due to a limitation is Safari itself)
+(Note: Safari with Web Remote Desktop over https does not work due to a limitation is Safari itself)

 If you make exstensive use or local or remote MetaBox Desktop, you might want to try the native MetaBox Desktop App (for Windows, Mac and Linux).